• Skip to primary navigation

 Peel Potatoes and Chop

-• Peel sweet potatoes.
-If they are large, cut them in half crosswise to make them more manageable.
+• Cut sweet potatoes in half crosswise to make them more manageable.
 Trim a piece from the long side of the sweet potato to create a flat surface.
-Place the flat surface on the cutting board for stability and cut the potato into planks about 1″ in width.
-Then cut the planks into the same size diced potatoes.
+Place the flat surface on the cutting board for stability and cut the potato into planks about ¾″ wide, then cut the planks into the same size diced potatoes.

 • Place the potatoes into a medium saucepan or pot and cover with cold water.
 Bring to a simmer over medium heat.
 Turn down if needed once the potatoes are cooking.
 You don’t want to boil them (they will fall apart).
-Cook until the potatoes are very soft when pierced with a sharp knife tip.
+Cook until the potatoes are very soft when pierced with a sharp knife tip, 18-20 minutes.

 Notes